tjenkinson/shipyard-project.com/site/content/docs/quickstart.md

 Shipyard will create a default user account with the username `admin` and the password `shipyard`.
 You should then be able to open a browser to `http://<your-host-ip>:8080` and see the Shipyard login.

 # Engine
 An "Engine" in Shipyard is simply a Docker host.
-You can then either use the web UI or the CLI to add an engine.
+You can use the web UI or the CLI to add an engine.

 ## Setup
 To setup a host, you will need to be able to access the Docker daemon via TCP.
 For setting up TCP in Docker, see the [Docker docs](https://docs.docker.com/articles/basics/).
 You can then add an engine using `http://<docker-host-ip>:<docker-host-port>` as the `addr` in the CLI or Host in the UI.